mathieujobin/lua_version_manager/README.md

 Lua Version Manager
 -------------------

+This aim at solving running multiple lua in one environment

 I am new to Lua, and I am having problems understanding the support of Lua 5.3 with various tools. and how runtimes can not be mixed.

 I am using ArchLinux as my favorite distro, which comes with Lua 5.3 by default.